dongwanhong/hello-world/webpack-iview-vue-electron/README.md

 # install dependencies
 yarn install

-# serve with hot reload at 0.0.0.0:8081
+# serve with hot reload at 127.0.0.1:8081
 yarn run dev:electron

 # build electron application for production
-yarn run package
+yarn run package // This configuration is not available for the time being

 ```